oracle/tribuo/docs/Security.md

 an OLCUT configuration, you will also need to add write permissions for the save location.

-Similar read and write permissions are necessary for Tribuo to be able to load and save models; therefore, a similar snippet will be needed for the Tribuo jar when running with a security manager.
+Similar file read and write permissions are necessary for Tribuo to be able to load and save models; therefore, you'll need to grant Tribuo those permissions using a similar snippet when running with a security manager.

 ## Threat Model
 As a library incorporated into other programs, Tribuo expects it's inputs to be